Automation Testing – Why use a single Automation Framework for SOAP, REST and GraphQL testing?

 With the ever-increasing variations in the software requirements coupled with the rapid pace of change, the need to transform applications from monoliths to diversified and micro-modular is imperative.
 APIs and Microservices have emerged as the instruments to facilitate this change in the digital world and ensuring their quality is becoming more critical than ever.
 Superior quality can be assured only with extensive, continuous, and on-time software testing, to make sure the application performs as it should, and validates set specifications.
 Software testing is also crucial for application security, revealing vulnerabilities that can put the application and the user’s data at risk.

-The cost of defect is directly proportional to the stage they are found in the development life cycle.
-The delay in identifying discrepancies or worse yet, after the application has been deployed — can lead to expensive fixes and lost customers and huge penalties in some cases.
+The cost of defects is directly proportional to the stage they are found in the development life cycle.
+The delay in identifying discrepancies or worse yet, after the application has been deployed — can lead to expensive fixes and lost customers, and huge penalties in some cases.

 Software testing, however, takes time, and with the rapidly growing software development methodologies and environments, it becomes difficult to manually test everything for an application keeping time and cost constraints in mind.

 And that’s where Test Automation comes in.
 Incorporating test automation is the first step towards achieving goals that include saving time, proactive input, improving accuracy and efficiency, increasing test coverage, and increasing team ownership of testing.
 In this blog, we dive deep into why a majority of our Test Automation solutions for our clients involve using a single framework to run complex tests on API protocols.

 Before we get into the ‘why’, let us understand what some of these protocols are.
 Specifically, REST, SOAP, & GraphQL as a majority of our clients have APIs that are built on these specific protocols.